Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Empirical Evaluation

-\textbf{Annotations preprocessing}.
-To ensure annotations are high-quality, we filtered out participants who failed an attention check, those who rated all explanations with the same score, and those who did not flag any score as incorrect, leaving us with a total of $149$ participants.
-For the same reason we also removed explanations with low inter-annotator agreement.
-We aggregated the explanation scores using the average and considered explanations with an average score lower than 3 as low-quality, and the others as high-quality~\citep{joshi2015likert, batterton2017likert}.
+\textbf{Annotation preprocessing}.
+To ensure high-quality annotations, we filtered out participants that failed an attention check, rated all explanations the same, or did not flag any as incorrect, leaving us with $149$ participants.
+Additionally, because evaluating explanations is highly subjective, we removed explanations with low inter-annotator agreement.
+We aggregated the explanation scores using the average and considered explanations with an average score lower than 3 as low-quality, and the others as high-quality~\cite{joshi2015likert,batterton2017likert}.
 For feature-level feedback, we marked a relevance score as incorrect if the majority of annotators agreed that the corresponding feature was misused.

-\textbf{Results.} Given the labels for explanation quality and feature-level feedback, we can now compare \method and \PASTARej.
-We consider only \PASTARej as a competitor, as it is the only baseline that leverages human-judgment labels and emerged as the runner-up in previous experiments. \method achieves an AUROC of $0.63 \pm 0.05$, outperforming \PASTARej, which scores $0.51 \pm 0.09$.
-A paired t-test confirms that the difference is statistically significant ($p < 0.01$).
-These results indicate that learning human-perceived explanation quality is inherently challenging, especially in this subjective task.
-The overall low performance can be attributed to this increased variability.
-When annotations are provided by a single expert, consistency improves and performance approaches that observed in \cref{tab:Q2}.
-Additionally, \method rejects more low-quality explanations than \PASTARej in approximately $84\%$ of the experiments across varying rejection rates $\rho_{\%}$ from $1\%$ to $25\%$, thus confirming in superior ability in detecting low-quality explanations.